Andrew Alexander (producer): TV and film career

-During Alexander's career as television producer, he co-developed and executive produced over 185 half-hour shows and produced over 150 hours of television comedy for SCTV.
-Throughout the length of its run, the series garnered an ACTRA Award, 2 Emmy Awards and 13 Emmy Award nominations.
+During Alexander's career as a television producer, he co-developed and executive produced over 185 half-hour shows and over 150 hours of television comedy for SCTV.
+Throughout the length of its run, the series garnered an ACTRA Award, two Emmy Awards and 13 Emmy Award nominations.

-Alexander has developed television programming for ABC, CBS, NBC, Fox Television, Comedy Central, HBO, Showtime, A&E and CBC.
+Alexander has developed television programming for ABC, CBS, NBC, Fox Television, Comedy Central, HBO, Showtime, A&E, and CBC.
 Alexander has had co-production deals with MGM Television, Imagine Entertainment, Disney Studios and United Artists.
-He has produced movies and television shows with Ed Asner, Dan Aykroyd, James Belushi, Bill Murray, Chris Farley, Bonnie Hunt, Shelley Long, Andrea Martin, Steve Carell, John Candy, Mike Myers, Catherine O'Hara, Harold Ramis, Martin Short, Dave Thomas, Tina Fey and Stephen Colbert.
+He has produced television shows with Ed Asner, Dan Aykroyd, James Belushi, Bill Murray, Chris Farley, Bonnie Hunt, Shelley Long, Andrea Martin, Steve Carell, John Candy, Mike Myers, Catherine O'Hara, Harold Ramis, Martin Short, and Dave Thomas.

-Alexander produced the Martin Scorsese-directed SCTV documentary for Netflix and for CTV, and was executive producer for The Second City Project, which was nominated for six 2016 Canadian Screen Awards.
+Alexander executive produced the Martin Scorsese-directed SCTV documentary for Netflix and for CTV, and was executive producer for The Second City Project, which was nominated for six 2016 Canadian Screen Awards.
 Alexander executive produced I, Martin Short, Goes Home as well as Second City's Next Comedy Legend for CBC (2007).
 He executive produced the 2004 Canadian feature film Intern Academy written and directed by Dave Thomas and featuring Aykroyd, Thomas, Dave Foley, and Maury Chaykin.

-He was a founding shareholder of the Pay Television service Super Channel, and served on the board of directors.
+He was a founding shareholder of the Pay Television service Super Channel and served on the board of directors.